NillaMouse/OnlyFans-AutoLiker/README.md

 You know how sometimes there's OnlyFans creators who will message you saying something along the lines of: "Like all of my posts and I'll send you something special 😘"?
 Sometimes they might only have 20 or 30 posts, so it's not *too* bad.
 But what if they have *hundreds*?
 Maybe even ***thousands***?
 Well, this script will take of that for you.

 # Installation
 This tool only requires the [requests](https://github.com/psf/requests) library so if you already have it, you're good to go.
-Head on down to the 'Configuration' section!
+Head on down to the [Configuration](#configuration) section!

 Otherwise, run the following in your terminal:
 ```sh